mohammedSabbar/Webpack_Template/README.md

 ```

 ## New Features
+- V(1.2) Make enhancement by reconfigure weppack.config.js which detect if you use development mode or product mode.
 - V(1.1) Make enhancement by adding npm-run-all package to run multiple tasks at a time.
 - V(1.0) First initialize.